Medicare

 Medicare Advantage Plans, sometimes called "Part C" or "MA Plans," are an “all in one”.

-MAPD's are alternative to Original Medicare.
+MAPD's are an alternative to Original Medicare.
 All-in-one coverage from private, Medicare-approved insurers.

 Doctor giving a patient a prescription